Leerburg »

 Meeting Dogs on Walks

 When I walk my dogs I never allow them to socialize with other dogs that we meet along the way.
-Read the article I wrote on DOG PARKS and how stupid they are.
+Read the article I wrote on why dog parks are a bad idea.

 Dogs are pack animals and strange dogs are not part of our family pack.
 In addition the pack rules are clear.
 It is the pack leader's job is to drive non-pack members away.
 If he needs help from lower ranking pack members he asks for it.